momokohara/yolov5_pytorch_ros/README.md

 # yolov5_pytorch_ros
-This package provides a ROS wrapper for [YOLOv3](https://pjreddie.com/darknet/yolo) based on [PyTorch-YOLOv5](v).
-For consistency, the [messages](msg) are based on the [darknet_ros](https://github.com/leggedrobotics/darknet_ros) package.
+This package provides a ROS wrapper for YOLOv5 based on [PyTorch-YOLOv5](v).
 The package has NOT been tested yet.

 **Authors**: Vasileios Vasilopoulos (<vvasilo@seas.upenn.edu>), Georgios Pavlakos (<pavlakos@seas.upenn.edu>) **Adapted by**: Raghava Uppuluri

 ## Prerequisites
+Make a virtual environment

-To download the prerequisites for this package (except for ROS itself), navigate to the package folder and run:
+To download the prerequisites for this package (except for ROS itself) (ideally into a ), navigate to the package folder and run:
 ```
 $ sudo pip install -r requirements.txt
 ```